 How long will it take to process a Stapled Super Fund Request? @headerType>

-The ATO expects results to be available within minutes when using ATO Online services.
+Most results are delivered within minutes when using ATO Online Services.

 -